revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 <blockquote>

-- To fetch service url from Service Discovery server we will inject `org.springframework.cloud.client.discovery.DiscoveryClient` in our service/controller layer.
+- To fetch service URL from Service Discovery server we will inject `org.springframework.cloud.client.discovery.DiscoveryClient` in our service/controller layer.
 - `DiscoveryClient` represents operations commonly available to Discovery service such as Netflix Eureka or Consul.
 - One service might be registered with same name on multiple ports hence we first need to get list of its all instances using `getInstances(String)` method of `DiscoveryClient`.
-- We can then choose any of the retrieved instances and invoke get the service's base url using getUri() method as shown below-
+- We can then choose any of the retrieved instances and invoke get the service's base URL using getUri() method as shown below-

 ```java
 	StringBuilder responseText = new StringBuilder();